The Coronation Oath & The Title of The Queen as Queen of Australia.

 2016 Signed Photo of The Queen of Australia wearing the Badge of Sovereign of the Order of Australia.
 Signed photo in the possession of the ANF Library

-Even though the title ‘Queen of Australia’ has been in place for nearly fifty years, the Australian media continues to refer to Elizabeth as Queen of England whereas, as has been explained, her proper title is Queen of the United Kingdom and in Australia it is separately ‘Queen of Australia’.
+Westminster 1931 made special reference to the monarch as King or Queen of Australia.
+Those monarchs being George VI, Elizabeth II and Charles III.
+Edward VIII did not have a coronation.Even though the title ‘Queen of Australia’ has been in place for nearly fifty years, the Australian media continues to refer to Charles as King of England whereas, as has been explained, his proper title is King of the United Kingdom and in Australia it is separately ‘Kingof Australia’.

-The title of the Queen as Queen of the United Kingdom evolved over the years just as the title Queen of Australia did.
+The title of the King as King of the United Kingdom evolved over the years just as the title King of Australia did.
 Originally the British monarch was, indeed, called, King of England but during the reign of Queen Anne (1702-1707) both England and Scotland agreed to unite into one nation under an Act of Union.
 Although separately sovereign countries, both had shared the same king since James VI of Scotland had assumed the English throne on the death of his distant cousin Elizabeth I in 1603.
 James was a descendant of Elizabeth’s grandfather Henry VII.
 Article I of the Act of Union 1707 required “That the Two Kingdoms of Scotland and England shall upon the first day of May next ensuing the date hereof and forever after be United into One Kingdom by the Name of Great Britain the two kingdoms of England and Scotland be ever after united.”
 This meant that both England and Scotland as sovereign states, ceased to exist and Anne and her successors were thereafter designated Queen, or King of Great Britain.
 Following the Act of Union between Britain and Ireland in 1801, the monarch’s title again changed to King of the United Kingdom.

 As mentioned earlier, Edward VIII did not have a coronation and therefore did not swear the coronation oath.
 He became king on the death of his father George V on 20 January 1936 and remained king until he abdicated on 11 December 1936.
 During his reign he gave royal assent to Bills including the one which ended it.
 Not being crowned did not affect his actions as King.